Gaza has lost telecom contact again, while Israel's military announces it has surrounded Gaza City

 Swaths of residential neighborhoods in northern Gaza have been leveled in airstrikes.
 The U.N. office for humanitarian affairs says more than half the remaining residents, estimated at around 300,000, are sheltering in U.N.-run facilities.

-Israeli planes once again dropped leaflets urging people to head south during a four-hour window on Sunday.
-Crowds could be seen walking down Gaza's main north-south highway carrying baggage, pets and pushing wheelchairs.
+Israeli planes again dropped leaflets urging people to head south during a four-hour window on Sunday.
+Crowds walked down Gaza's main north-south highway carrying baggage or pets and pushing wheelchairs.
 Others led donkey carts.

 One man said they had to walk 500 meters (yards) with their hands raised while passing Israeli troops.
-Another described seeing bodies in damaged cars along the road.
+Another described seeing bodies along the road.
 "The children saw tanks for the first time.
 Oh world, have mercy on us,” said one Palestinian who declined to give his name.

-Israeli's military said a one-way corridor would continue for residents in the north to flee to the southern part of Gaza.
+Israeli's military said a one-way corridor would continue for residents to flee to southern Gaza.

 The U.N. said about 1.5 million people in Gaza, or 70% of the population, have fled their homes.
-Food, water and the fuel needed for generators that power hospitals and other facilities is running out.
+Food, water and the fuel needed for generators that power hospitals are running out.
 No fuel has come for nearly one month, the U.N.
 Palestinian refugee agency said.

-The war has stoked tensions across the region, with Israel and Lebanon's Hezbollah militant group repeatedly trading fire along the border.
+The war has stoked wider tensions, with Israel and Lebanon's Hezbollah militant group trading fire along the border.

 In the occupied West Bank, at least two Palestinians were shot dead during an Israeli arrest raid in Abu Dis, just outside of Jerusalem, according to the Palestinian Health Ministry.
 The military said a militant who had set up an armed cell and fired at Israeli forces was killed.

-At least 150 Palestinians have been killed in the West Bank since the start of the war, mainly during violent protests and gun battles during raids.
+At least 150 Palestinians have been killed in the West Bank since the start of the war.

 Many Israelis have called for Netanyahu to resign and for the return of roughly 240 hostages held by Hamas.
 Some families are traveling abroad to try to make sure the hostages aren't forgotten.